Difford's Guide

 Our office nestles in the beautiful English Sussex countryside in a village called Northiam, a village that is known for its annual Bonfire Procession & Fireworks.
 It's quite a spectacle and we're proud to be one of the local companies which support this local tradition.

-Info for 2022 Bonfire Procession & Fireworks
+Info for 2023 Bonfire Procession & Fireworks

-Please come early as the main road through the village (the A28) closes at 6:30pm in readiness for the procession (it opens again at 11pm) but your satnav should allow you to circumvent the closure if you're a little late.
+Please come early as the main road through the village (the A28) closes at 6:30 p.m. in readiness for the procession (it opens again at 11 p.m.), but your satnav should allow you to circumvent the closure if you're a little late.

-Please be aware that there are no street lights in the village or surrounding roads so please bring a torch.
+Please be aware that there are no street lights in the village or surrounding roads, so please bring a torch.

-The field requisitioned for the main car park is on the A28 a five-minute walk south of the village and the Bonfire Field.
+The field requisitioned for the main car park is on the A28, a five-minute walk south of the village and the Bonfire Field.

 Who's behind this event?

 The village boasts its share of clubs and societies, one of which is the Northiam Bonfire Society which organises this annual event.
-All the members are volunteers who not only staff the event but organise fundraising events such as the Midsummer Festival and the annual Great Northiam Run – one of the southeast's most challenging 10k runs.
-The 1,000 flaming torches used during the procession are made by the volunteers in a production line of drillings, nailing and hessian sack wrapping and this is just one of the many tasks that are undertaken behind the scenes to make this annual spectacle possible.
+All the members are volunteers who staff the event and organise fundraising events such as the annual Midsummer Festival.

 The tradition behind the event

 This bonfire festival celebrates "the joyful day of deliverance" from the 1605 Gunpowder Plot being discovered, celebrated on 5th November each year, a date marked by an Act of Parliament passed three months after the plot was discovered and foiled.
 But with bonfire festivals in villages and towns dotted across central and eastern Sussex (with a few also in the neighbouring counties of Surrey and Kent), to enable each bonfire society to parade and take part in neighbouring festivals, these are held, one or two per weekend, from September to November.
-Northiam is one of the first (so benefits from warmer weather and lighter evenings).
+Northiam is one of the first (so it benefits from warmer weather and lighter evenings).